 Can you learn to code on your touchscreen iPhone or iPad?
 It sounds a bit crazy but you can actually do it.

-1. Swifty – Start learning to code in Apple’s new programming language Swift by navigating Swifty’s 200+ interactive lectures.
+1. Swift Playgrounds – Start learning to code in Apple’s programming language Swift by navigating Swift Playgrounds 200+ interactive lectures (iPad only).

-2. Code Hour – Learn to understand the basic structure of code behind the apps on your iPhone and the websites you visit with this free app from Codecademy.
+2. Codeacademy Go – Learn to understand the basic structure of code behind the apps on your iPhone and the websites you visit with this free app from Codecademy.

 3. Tynker – Play fun puzzle games to learn the basics of coding and then create your own amazing games using Tynker’s excellent coding tutorials.